Key Lab matrix in Histopathology lab

 We need to be completely digital as far as possible.
 Even the specimen details should not be written manually but recorded digitally so that the number of errors is reduced to a large extent.

-You need to balance both economy and time otherwise cost for the test will become too high.
+You need to balance both economy and time otherwise the cost of the Lab matrix in Histopathology test will become too high.

-Histopath is not a test which most patients who come to the hospital will do, it is still an important test.
+Histopathology testing is not a test that most patients who come to the hospital will do, it is still an important laboratory test.
 You can’t do it individually you have to batch it, which will increase the time to process.

-One batch in the morning and one batch in the evening at 4 pm. any specimen which comes in will be processed and the slides will be ready by 11:00 a.m.
+One batch in the morning and one batch in the evening at 4 pm.
+Any specimen which comes in will be processed and the slides will be ready by 11:00 a.m.
 The reports will be ready within 2 days.
-So the Turnaround for the lab is still 2 days which for histopath is a good enough metric.
+So, the Turnaround Time in laboratory is still 2 days which for histopath lab is a good enough metric.